nathanlane/industrialpolicyclass/README.md

 *********

-## Schedule of Lectures and Readings
+## Schedule of Main Lectures.
+Main lectures are two-hour lectures and discussions.

 Please note that the lectures may cover additional papers and omit some of these.
 Each lecture will have its own list of references.
 If you are in doubt about what reading to do, please ask me.
 If you track the required readings, you will be set.

-### A Note on the syllabus and readings.
+### Readings
+Readings are broken down by those required for the command of lecture material.
+Lectures will draw heavily from required readings.
+Followed by those that are great follow ups for enrichment.
+Further readings are for those who want to get into the weeds of a topic.

 Industrial policy is an old idea.
 In a sense, these policies are as old as the institutions of capitalism.
 Nevetherless, as a subject of inquirty, industrial development and industrial policy has waxed and waned in popularity.
 With this in mind, the following syllabus might look a little different than most.
 You'll see many old papers about theories, with a smattering of fairly recents empirical paper.
 Don't be deceived by an older paper.
 It's punchline may still be worthwhile.

 Some of the papers you see may also seem unorthodox.
 Dare I see too "policy oriented."
 The diversity of the reading list is a reflection of the state of the literature.
 In the context of industrialisation and industrial development, many of these ideas are just now starting to be considered.

 ### Part 1 - Concepts, Controversies, and the State
 Introduction to industrial policy as a concept--and controversies.
-This will serve as an entry point for cataloguing the justifications for and against these interventions.
+This will serve as an entry point for creating a taxonomy of the justifications for (and against) these interventions.
 We will end by trying to focus on the political economy of these policies.

 - Required Readings.
   - Rodrik, D. (2008).
 Normalizing Industrial Policy (No. 28009; World Bank Publications).
 The World Bank.